A Profile Of Empire Nuts

 The History Of Empire Nut In California, Nevus brothers, Sam, and Dominic and the Tiara brothers, Shindy and Gary,

-The Empire Nut Company was started by two sets of brothers.
-Specifically, the Nevus Brothers, Sam, and Dominic, and the Tiara Brothers, Shindy and Gary, As shown in the picture above, these brothers founded Empire Nut Company in 2011.
+Two sets of brothers started the Empire Nut Company.
+Specifically, the Nevus Brothers, Sam and Dominic, and the Tiara Brothers, Shindy and Gary, As shown in the picture above, these brothers founded Empire Nut Company in 2011.
 Before this, each of their families has been part of the California walnut industry since the mid-1900s.

-Today, 60 people work at Empire Nut and they process 2-3% of every walnut grown in California.
+Today, 60 people work at Empire Nut, which processes 2-3% of every walnut grown in California.
 These employees work hardest during the harvest season.
-Holding position bringing the trucks in, running the holder and dryer, shipping the product, and getting it out quickly.
+Holding position, bringing the trucks in, running the holder and dryer, shipping the product, and getting it out quickly.
 Empire Nut started out with the holler and dryer.
-That was the first building and then they added a sheller and the laser equipment to do the kernels.
+That was the first building, and then they added a sheller and the laser equipment to do the kernels.
 Recently, the cold storage buildings.

 Joseph Weiler

 He has always had a love for walnuts.
-Previously, living in Chico, California.
+Previously, Joe lived in Chico, California.
 Living with his family in a walnut orchard.
 Kids ran through the orchard and had just a lot of fun.

 To this day, none of his kids have had a nut allergy.